justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 export AWS_SECRET_ACCESS_KEY="AAABBBCCC"
 ```

-#### AWS fedarated
+#### AWS federated

-If you have access to AWS through SSO/fedarated users the setup is easier.
+If you have access to AWS through SSO/federated users the setup is easier.
 During the login you will be prompted to select a role.
 Here you can click on `Command line or programmatic access`.

 ![](_img/aws/federated/2022-05-30_15-19.png)